 Our ability to make payments on and to refinance our indebtedness and to fund planned capital expenditures depends on our ability to generate cash in the future.
 This, to a certain extent, is subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control.
 We cannot assure you that we will generate sufficient cash flow from operations or that future borrowings will be available to us under our senior secured credit facility or otherwise in an amount sufficient to enable us to pay our indebtedness or to fund our other liquidity needs.
-We may need to refinance all or a portion of our indebtedness at or before maturity.
-We cannot assure you that we will be able to refinance any of our indebtedness on commercially reasonable terms or at all.
+We may need to refinance all or a portion of our indebtedness on commercially reasonable terms or at all.